jiazhen-code/User-Object-Attention-Level/README.md

 # User-Object-Attention Level (UOAL) Dataset

-User-Object-Attention Level (UOAL) is a dataset that contains the ground truth attentions of 30 users to 96 objects obtained from 1000 images.
-UOAL can be used to study the attention distribution of different users to different objects in the virtual metaverse service.
-We can use UOAL to simulate the sparse user-object interaction records and help to design the resource allocation algorithm for virtual services.
+User-Object-Attention Level (UOAL) is a dataset that contains the ground truth attentions of *30 users* to *96 objects* obtained from *1000 images*.
+UOAL can be used to study the attention distribution of different users to different objects in the virtual Metaverse services.

+With the help of UOAl, we can simulate the sparse user-object interaction records and help to design the resource allocation algorithm for virtual services.

 ## Description of UOAL

+### Dataset Structure

 The complete UOAL can be downloaded from the following Google drive link: